-VAT is specifically levied on (i) imports, when VAT is payable when the import is legally concluded, regardless whether the taxpayer is a recurring taxpayer, and regardless the import involves capital goods or realizable assets; and (ii) the assignment or temporary licensing of brands, invention patents, industrial procedures or formulas or other similar payments.
-Also, the sales of exported goods are VAT-exempt.
+VAT is specifically levied on (i) imports, where VAT is payable when the import is legally completed, regardless of whether the taxpayer is a recurring taxpayer and regardless of the import involving capital goods or realizable assets; and on (ii) the assignment or temporary licensing of brands, invention patents, industrial procedures or formulas or other similar payments.

+Also, exported goods and certain exported services are VAT-exempt.